CottageLabs/oarr/README.md

 * If the third party does not have the right to access the registry, the request will be rejected
 * The registry object will have all of its fields removed, but this will not affect third party data or statistics data
-* The registry object will be marked as "withdrawn" until such time as new fields are added.
+* The registry object will be marked as "deleted" (with a timestamp) until such time as a replacement record is added.
 This provides a tombstone for deleted records.
 * The old version of the record will be stored

+On failure, returns the relevant HTTP status code error.
+On success, returns status code 200 with the body content:

+    { "success" : "true" }

 .